-The dimensions of the Earth and Moon are in Phi relationship, forming a Golden Triangle
+The dimensions of the Earth and Moon are in Phi relationship, forming a Triangle based on 1.618.

-The illustration above shows the relative sizes of the Earth and the Moon to scale.
+The illustration shows the relative sizes of the Earth and the Moon to scale.

 - Draw a line to connect the two lines to form a Golden Triangle (Phi).